BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 ntaxa(physeq_raw)
 nsamples(physeq_raw)
   ```
-We have XXX ASVs in total and XXX samples
+We have 1181 ASVs in total and 81 samples
 </details>

 Check how many ASVs per sample you have